bitcanon/elnasmartmeter/README.md

 # 😡 Important Note 😡
 This library only works with firmare version 1.7.14 or lower.

-In newer firmware versions Eon has disabled the local API and made this library obsolete, **BIG** thanks to Eon for that! 🤬
+In newer firmware versions Eon has disabled the local API and made this library obsolete, **BIG** thanks to Eon! 🤬

 Read more in issue https://github.com/bitcanon/elnasmartmeter/issues/1